exo-archives/ks/server/tomcat/patch/src/main/tomcat/EXO-README.txt

 ====================
 - Version 2.2.0

+Release Notes - eXo Knowledge - Version ks-2.2.0-GA

 ** Bug
     * [KS-2268] - Search question by language is incorrect
     * [KS-2362] - IE7: Error when upload avatar in special case
+    * [KS-2456] - Problem with loading form when click select user icon in Permission tab of New topic
+    * [KS-2457] - Still can Add related unapproved question for answer in case unapproved question is not allowed to be viewed
+    * [KS-2468] - [Forum] Sort topic by Attachment count is unexact in special case
+    * [KS-2470] - [Post reply] is still visible although this topic is closed  in special case
     * [KS-2473] - need to show alert message when save censor in case censor field is empty
+    * [KS-2474] - Check last button of page index in forum and topic
+    * [KS-2479] - Display wrong when change order value in add new category
+    * [KS-2505] - Show duplicate default data in Forum.
+See file attach
+    * [KS-2506] - Moderator can not move question to a category althoug it have add question right
+    * [KS-2533] - Quick search don't run when hit [Enter] key in search field
     * [KS-2575] - Normal user don't see topic after topic is rated by other users
     * [KS-2582] - Displaying content of [FAQ] page is empty after delete category
     * [KS-2584] - Using the eXo OrganizationService on GateIn...